 Here’s what I’ve learned in my brief stint around the construction business.
 When a construction company bids and wins a project, there’s a timeline of when said project should be completed.
 As important, if not more so, is the projected budget.
 Almost all construction companies “sub out” various aspects of the construction process, like excavation and electrical.
 This leaves them at the mercy of other companies to get the job done right, on time and on budget.
 We don’t think this is the best way to do business.

 Remember the team captain in the school yard?
 Choosing each member as to have the greatest winning team on the field?
 Phoenix Construction Chairman and CEO Kaleb Brewer put together a team of service professionals, all under the Phoenix umbrella, who are masters in their chosen professions, and they are called Phoenix Construction Services™.
 This business division gives Phoenix an edge that few other construction companies have.

 “Building teams that are ultimately all working together allows us to communicate more effectively, problem solve more efficiently, and execute on a higher level,” Brewer said.
 “Although we have done our best to control the construction process, we are not naïve enough to think that it is under control by our merit.
 To ensure success, we introduced the best coach of all time, Jesus Christ, to guide our team.
 We at Phoenix think as a team, and act as a team, because we are a team!”

-When Phoenix bids a job, you’ll get our excavation services, master plumbers, and electricians, to make certain the job is done right, on time, and on budget.
+When Phoenix bids a job, you’ll get our excavation services and electricians to make certain the job is done right, on time, and on budget.